WWE Survivor Series lineup: The updated lineup for the Big Four pay-per-view - Pro Wrestling Dot Net

 -U.S. Champion Bobby Lashley vs. Intercontinental Champion Sami Zayn in a non-title match.

--“Team Raw” AJ Styles, Keith Lee, Sheamus, Braun Strowman, and one TBA vs. “Team Smackdown” Jey Uso, Kevin Owens, Seth Rollins, King Corbin, and one TBA in a Survivor Series elimination match.
+-“Team Raw” AJ Styles, Keith Lee, Sheamus, Braun Strowman, and Riddle vs. “Team Smackdown” Jey Uso, Kevin Owens, Seth Rollins, King Corbin, and one TBA in a Survivor Series elimination match.

 -“Team Smackdown” Bianca Belair, Ruby Riott, and three TBA vs. “Team Raw” Nia Jax, Shayna Baszler, Lana, Mandy Rose, and Dana Brooke in a Survivor Series elimination match.